 - Ferry: Our community member Cédric wrote us, that it's also possible to enter the country by ferry from Thailand.
 He says: "You can get a ferry from the island of Koh Lipe to Langkawi.
 It's a nice way to change countries and enjoy the paradisaic island on the way.
 Then from Langkawi, you can take a flight from the domestic airport or take another ferry to get to the mainland.
 Then take a train to George Town, Penang.
 I would recommend the latter for more immersion and for using a greener way of traveling."

 🚌 Public transport

 - Train: Kuala Lumpur trains are travelers' best friends.
-With surprisingly cheap tickets and a rails system that is easy to navigate you can get around quick and comfy.
+With surprisingly cheap tickets and a rails system that is easy to navigate, you can get around quickly and comfy.
 There are several lines like MRT, BRT, and LRT.
 Most of them serve the big KL Sentral station, the largest train station in Southeast Asia.